astrogab42/XwbAudioReplacer/README.md

 User custom files shall have the same name as the original WAV files extracted from the XWB file.
 The user folder does not have to contain all original audio files: if a custom audio file is not present, "XWBRepacker.ps1" will use the original audio file.

-### STEP 3 - "XWBRepacker.ps1": CREATION OF NEW XWB FILE
+### STEP 3 - REPACKER: CREATION OF NEW XWB FILE - XWB-Repacker-Launcher.bat

 The first time the script is started, you will be asked to configure it.
 This configuration includes: